AI-SEO & GEO

 Person schema with credentials and sameAs links to LinkedIn and other external profiles establishes the author as a verifiable entity.
 ChatGPT evaluates author identity when assessing source credibility — an article attributed to a named expert with linked credentials is more citable than the same article with no byline.

-Author Entity Signals and E-E-A-T for ChatGPT
+Author entity signals and E-E-A-T for ChatGPT

 ChatGPT’s citation confidence increases when it can verify the author entity across multiple external sources.
-This is where E-E-A-T for AI search becomes operationally important.

 The minimum viable author signal: a named byline that links to an About or author page, that page contains verifiable credentials and professional history, and Person schema connects the author to the content with a matching name.
 The sameAs property provides the verification pathway — rather than evaluating the author claim solely from your own site, ChatGPT’s system can cross-reference against external entities listed.

 An author with consistent name, title, and expertise signals across LinkedIn, external publications, and their own site receives higher citation confidence than one who exists only on their own domain.
+Content from recognised experts in specific domains consistently outperforms anonymous content in ChatGPT citations — not because ChatGPT is making subjective judgements, but because named, credentialled authors produce more resolvable entity signals.

 The conversion data for ChatGPT referral traffic is the strongest argument for investing in citation optimisation.